WITH SEMCO STYLE

 If an organization wants to reap the full benefits of Agile, it needs to implement the three Rs of change.
 An organization cannot hope to become truly agile if the way it operates, at every level, is rooted firmly in conventional hierarchies.
 For, the hierarchical set-up is highly conducive to the cascade or waterfall methodology of working where the top brass decides what needs to be done and issues orders for the teams to execute.
 Click on the buttons below to read more in our article!

 Article: How To Use Agile Principles To Build An Agile Culture

 In fact, agile has become synonymous with greatly improved success rates, higher quality, faster production and increased productivity.
 But, is it too good to be true?
 Read our full article to learn more!

 Check our updating webinar dates and don’t miss to sign up for them!

 Agile is not only about implementing a new project management tool – it begins with teaching the Agile philosophy and starting to transform the work culture.
 In this webinar, we will focus on the basic principles of Agile and how they can bring a lasting change to your workplace.
-Combining them with contents around the Semco Style Framework, it’s possible to create truly self-managed agile teams.
-That speaks to you?
+Combining them with content around the Semco Style Framework, it’s possible to create truly self-managed agile teams.
+Does that speak to you?
 Sign up for our next webinar!